dhedge/dhedge-v2-sdk/README.md

 ### Initial setup

 If you want to use 1Inch to trade pool assets you need to apply for an enterprise endpoint at [1Inch](https://docs.1inch.io/docs/aggregation-protocol/introduction).
-Then you need to set it in your .env file.
+Then you need to copy .env.example file to .env and set your url there.

 ```
 ONEINCH_API_URL=https://my-personal-url.1inch.io/v5.0
 ```

 Initialize the sdk with an [ethers wallet](https://docs.ethers.io/v5/api/signer/#Wallet) and the network.